lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 reaches quorum.
 And in case of oracle members updates or quorum value changes, we just invalidated all epochs except the last one (to avoid iterating over all epochs within the frame).

-So now we found it reasonable to use only the latest reported epoch for oracle reportings: when an oracle reports a more recent epoch, we erase the current reporting (even if it did not reach a quorum) and move to the new epoch.
+So now we found it reasonable to use only one epoch for oracle reportings, the first epoch of the current frame.
+When an oracle reports a more recent epoch, we erase the current reporting data (even if it did not reach a quorum) and advance to the new epoch.

+:warning: Allowing only one epoch per frame (`_epochId % epochsPerFrame == 0`) is done to prevent a malicious oracle from spoiling the quorum by continuously reporting a new epoch.

+This change does not impact fair weather operations at all; the only setting where it is inferior to the original procedure is a very specific kind of theoretical long-term eth2 turbulence where eth2 finality makes progress but lags behind last slot and that lag is 24h+ for a long time.
+It's been never observed in the testnets and experts on eth2 consensus say it's a very convoluted scenario.
+So we decided to axe it, and if it happens in the wild (which it won't), we can upgrade oracle back to handle it better.

+## Store the collected reports as an array.

+In the first version of the contract, we stored the collected reports as a map between oracle member and her report (`gatheredEpochData`).
+In this version, we found it reasonable to simplify and store the reports as a raw array (`currentReportVariants`).

+The report variant is a report with a counter - how many times this report was pushed by oracles.
+This strongly simplified logic of `_getQuorumReport`, because in the majority of cases, we only have 1 variant of the report so we just make sure that its counter exceeded the quorum value.

+So `Algorithm` library, which used to find the majority element for the reporting, was completely removed.
+Also `BitOps` library reduced to only checking whether the oracle member has already reported or not, and thus was removed as a separate library.

 :warning: The important note here is that when we remove an oracle (with `removeOracleMember`), we also need to remove her report from the currently accepted reports.
 As of now, we do not keep a mapping between members and their reports, we just clean all existing reports and wait for the remaining oracles to push the same epoch again.

-:warning: One more to note here is that we only allow the first epoch of the frame for reporting (`_epochId.mod(epochsPerFrame) == 0`).
-This is done to prevent a malicious oracle from spoiling the quorum by continuously reporting a new epoch.

-The major change here is that we removed `gatheredEpochData` mapping.
-Instead, we keep `gatheredReportsKind` array that keeps different report "kinds" gathered for the current "reportable epoch".
-The report kind is a report with a counter - how many times this report was pushed by oracles.
-This heavily simplified logic of `_getQuorumReport`, because in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value.
-`Algorithm.sol`, which used to find the majority element for the reporting, was completely removed.

-This change does not impact fair weather operations at all; the only setting where it is inferior to the origninal procedure is a very specific kind of theoretical long-term eth2 turbulence where eth2 finality makes progress but lags behind last slot and that lag is 24h+ for a long time.
-It's been never observed in the testnets and experts on eth2 consensus say it's a very convoluted scenario.
-So we decided to axe it, and if it happens in the wild (which it won't), we can upgrade oracle back to handle it better.

 The following contract storage variables are used to keep the information.

-    bytes32 internal constant REPORTABLE_EPOCH_ID_POSITION =
+    bytes32 internal constant EXPECTED_EPOCH_ID_POSITION =
-        keccak256("lido.LidoOracle.reportableEpochId");
+        keccak256("lido.LidoOracle.expectedEpochId");
     bytes32 internal constant REPORTS_BITMASK_POSITION =
         keccak256("lido.LidoOracle.reoirtsBitMask");
-    ReportKind[] private gatheredReportKinds;  // in place of gatheredEpochData mapping in v1
+    uint256[] private currentReportVariants;  // in place of gatheredEpochData mapping

-:warning: Note that we're removing the report mapping `gatheredEpochData` and putting `ReportKind[] private gatheredReportKinds;` in its place in the contract storage.
+:warning: Note that we're removing the report mapping `gatheredEpochData` and putting `currentReportVariants` right in its place (slot) in the contract storage.

+The following accessors are added to access this data:

+    function getExpectedEpochId() external view returns (uint256);

+    function getCurrentOraclesReportStatus() external view returns (uint256);

+    function getCurrentReportVariantsSize() external view returns (uint256);

+    function getCurrentReportVariant(uint256 _index)
+        external
+        view
+        returns (
+            uint64 beaconBalance,
+            uint32 beaconValidators,
+            uint16 count
+        );

 ## Add calculation of staker rewards [APR][1].